 Cheap yet delicious, there’s few things that bring us as much joy as an all-you-can-eat Korean BBQ buffet washed down with a few sojus.
-We hope you’re hungry, because we’ve rounded up nine of the best Korean BBQ joints on the Gold Coast.
+We hope you’re hungry, because we’ve rounded up nine of the best Korean BBQ joints on the Gold Coast in 2023.

 Korean BBQ Buffet